-In the Chinese Internal Arts, particularly Taiji Chuan, the term Pan(2) Xi(1) refers to coil-suction, a way of
+In the Chinese Internal Arts, particularly Taiji Chuan, the term Pan(2) Xi(1) refers to coil-suction, a

-sticking and adhering to part of an opponent’s body.
+way of sticking and adhering to part of an opponent’s body.
 To that we might add, negating or dissolving an opponent’s strength by evaporating it through an array of spirals, curves, and off

 angle movements.
 With that skill in mind, we’ve decided to move downstream with Cobra techniques, taking a closer look at how such skills are nurtured in the internal arts.

-sometimes as spiraling, or circling, or even curly “Q-ing”.
+You might find “tea cupping” referred to in other ways.
+Sometimes as fanning, sometimes as figure “8's,” sometimes as spiraling, or circling, or even curly “Q-ing”.
 Today, we’ll stick with “tea

 cupping”.
-I demonstrate it and explain it in the accompanying video... tea cupping means you try to maintain your hand as though balancing a cup of tea while executing the spiraling movement.
+I demonstrate it and explain it in the accompanying video.
+Tea cupping means you try to maintain your hand as though balancing a cup of tea while executing the spiraling movement.
 This

 ensures proper evolution of the technique, and also facilitates a proper and healthful utilization of your joints as you move about.
 In short, it’s good for you!

-we’re taking a much closer look, and effectively having you peek over our shoulder to better visualize its execution.
+).
+Here, we’re taking a much closer look, and effectively having you peek over our shoulder to better visualize its execution.
 We also try to share how some enigmatic energies

 emerge within the flow while tea cupping.
 Lastly, tea cupping allows you to experience how a single move can acquire a completely new identity as your thought changes.
 To that end there are

 some comments at the conclusion of the video which you should pay close attention to.
 Many times in the martial arts, a single move will manifest into completely different energies.
 With these

 altered manifestations, the underlying physical move will seem new or different, when in fact it has not changed at all.

 Silk Reeling #1 (Introduction)

 The message here is that even within the context of moves with which you are well familiar, there

 are aspects and energies you have not yet explored or captured.
 These will reveal if you maintain an appropriate attitude and approach.

 Refer to the video for a full detail and explanation regarding the yang cycle.
 You should keep in mind the yang cycle relates to movement that ultimately tilts toward offense.
 In a nutshell, the

 yang movement culminates in advantageous position where you can effectively deploy energy into your opponent, or affect your opponent's balance and geometry.

 Be aware your posture or your set up on these moves directly influences the outcome and

 application.
 For that reason, you should be well alert as to whether your feet are same knee forward or opposing knee forward.
 Again, this is carefully explained in the video, and you should

 Have faith that in time, all of this will become completely instinctive, and quick.

 As with the yang cycle, refer to the video clip for full detail and explanation.
 Yin movement relates to assimilation of the attacker’s energy (and intent), ultimately neutralizing in preparation for

 response.
 The orientation is generally defensive and culminates with a turnover from defense to offense, in effect feeding the yang.
-It is this very relationship between living energies which you
+It’s this very relationship between living energies which you

 see portrayed in the Yin-Yang symbol.